 Innovating a better future

-Canadian National Resources Ltd. (CNRL) has received $5 million in funding for their innovative in-pit extraction process (IPEP)
+Canadian Natural Resources Ltd. (CNRL) has received $5 million in funding for their innovative in-pit extraction process (IPEP)

 Emissions Reduction Alberta (ERA) funds projects that create a better future for Albertans.
-Canadian National Resources Ltd.’s (CNRL) goal to reduce Alberta’s greenhouse gas emissions aligns with ERA, and the resource company has received $5 million in funding for its in-pit extraction process (IPEP).
-With the help of Titanium, CNRL is developing an oilsands tailings treatment system that is posed to eventually become an alternative to conventional oilsands mining and ore processing.
+Canadian Natural Resources Ltd.’s (CNRL) goal to reduce Alberta’s greenhouse gas emissions aligns with ERA, and the resource company has received $5 million in funding for its in-pit extraction process (IPEP).
+With the help of Titanium Corporation, CNRL is developing an oilsands tailings treatment system that is posed to eventually become an alternative to conventional oilsands mining and ore processing.

 About the in-pit extraction process